suman71/minimal-mistakes/_posts/2018-04-04-kobo-toolbox.md

   - Suman
 ---

-i have introduced Kobo toolbox at DASCOH Foundation on 12 January 2017 for the outcome survey.
+I have introduced Kobo toolbox at DASCOH Foundation on 12 January 2017 for the outcome survey.
 Then in all aspects in the sense of collecting data, I'm using Kobo toolbox.
 For example, in the baseline survey, MIS data, health-related data, a periodic survey conducted by Kobo toolbox.